Ramon Bagatsing Jr.

 Ramon Sevilla Bagatsing Jr. (born January 25, 1950), also known as Dondon Bagatsing, is a Filipino lawyer, politician, and diplomat who was the Ambassador of the Philippines to India and Nepal from 2019 to 2022.
 He was previously a member of the House of Representatives of the Philippines from 1987 to 1998 representing the 4th District of Manila.

 Early life and education

 Bagatsing was born on January 25, 1950, the son of former Mayor of Manila Ramon Bagatsing and his second wife Juanita Sevilla.
 His paternal grandfather was an Indian Sikh who immigrated to the Philippines in the early 1900s.

 He attended San Beda College from kindergarten to high school.
-For his undergraduate studies, he went to Saint Vincent College in Latrobe, Pennsylvania where he earned his bachelor of arts degree in political science.
+For his undergraduate studies, he went to Saint Vincent College in Latrobe, Pennsylvania, where he earned his bachelor of arts degree in political science.
 After that, he returned to San Beda College where he earned his law degree.
-He also went to University of Santo Tomas for his masters degree.
+He also went to University of Santo Tomas for his master's degree.
 He was admitted to the Philippine bar in 1976.